C2DH/ranketwo/_assignments/boder/02-analogue-digital.en.md

 <!-- briefing-student -->
 ### Instruction
 <!-- section-contents -->
--	Open the second box "How does the wire recorder work?" and watch [the animation] (https://allthingsmoving.com/DB_interactive_2018_07_07/).
+-	Open the second box "How does the wire recorder work?" and watch[the animation](https://allthingsmoving.com/DB_interactive_2018_07_07/)

 <!-- section -->
 ### 2.a  Recordings and physics